dperher/ai_personal_capstone/README.md

 # Credit Card Fraud Detection using Machine Learning

-A capstone project by Daniel Pérez Hernández, current Analyst at Deloitte.
+A capstone project by Daniel Pérez Hernández.
+Current Analyst at Deloitte and a machine learning enthusiast.

 Most current update: March 24, 2023.